Starting: an example

 2.3 Although the archive depots in all four former provinces of South Africa used to have a complete set of the provincial Archivalia and also their full Lists of Accessions, this is certainly not so now regarding what is available in Pretoria.
 I have worked on these documents in the past there, but over time various of them have gone walkies, either lost by staff or stolen by users.
 So using the Accessions List had to wait until our arrival in PMB.
 However, from its Archivalia I was able to produce a list of around seven collections which appeared on the surface as possibly suitable for WWW research regarding their longevity, for the time-span of the materials that each of them contains is helpfully indicated.

 3. The List of Accessions

 3.1 Arriving in the PMB archive at opening time on Monday morning, having sussed out its location and the whereabouts of parking the day before, the first thing was to ask the archivist on duty about finding aids, accessions inventories, and more generally about family collections.
-The latter drew a blank, or rather was interpreted as a question about accessions, for as in most places in the world, the days of research-archivists have gone and what staff know about is the overall shape of holdings, the range of finding aids available and other broad-brush things, rather than the content of particular collections.
+The latter drew a blank, or rather this was interpreted as a question about accessions, for as in most places in the world, the days of research-archivists have gone and what staff know about is the overall shape of holdings, the range of finding aids available and other broad-brush things, rather than the content of particular collections.

-3.4 A number of inventories had quite detailed information about the letters they contained, in two instances providing lists of individual letters and who they were to and from.
-This was an added bonus, and in both these cases these were fully photographed, for some preliminary figurational analysis can be carried out on such outline information because it is time-structured and the names of figuration members are provided.
+3.4 A number of inventories had quite detailed information about the letters they contained, in two instances containing lists of individual letters and who they were to and from.
+This was an added bonus, and in both cases these were fully photographed, for preliminary figurational analysis can be carried out on such outline information because it is time-structured and the names of figuration members are provided.

 4. Using the Parkinson Accession Inventory